imlutr/gravity-box-gmtk2018/README.md

 # Gravity Box
 A minimalist physics game written in Java & libGDX, made for [Game Maker's Toolkit Jam 2018](https://itch.io/jam/gmtk-2018/rate/300201) in 48 hours, where it placed 152nd (out of 1038).
-You can play it [here](https://luca1152.itch.io/gravity-box).
+You can play the game [here](https://luca1152.itch.io/gravity-box).

 ![](https://i.imgur.com/G0dbD3E.gif)